gzunino/tishadow-eclipse-plugin/README.md

 	    were corrected.

 2014-07-15: A progress indicator was added to the TiShadow Appify and App creation.
 A bug in wich an error
 	    message was displayed indicating the lack of the ".project" file was fixed.
+An option to run the server was added to the 'Server not running' message.